soulasvalentin/cryptobuddy/README.md

-## Introduction

-> Disclaimer: This is a proof-of-concept project for Python serverless applications in Azure and Github Actions CICD.
+> ***Disclaimer**: This is a proof-of-concept project for Python serverless applications in Azure and Github Actions deployments.
 By no means we intend this app data to be used in any kind of production or real-life scenarios.
 At the same time, we do not declare ourselves as experts on the tackled subjects.
-Any kind of feedback is welcomed, issues are open.
+Any kind of feedback is welcomed, issues are open.*

+## Introduction

 **CryptoBuddy** obtains cryptos *buy* & *sell* rates periodically and stores them to allow for market analysis.
 This is an **Azure Functions** project in Python.
 The scraper function is triggered with a CRON expression and retrieves and saves the data into a DB.
 A separate set of HTTP triggered functions will perform and return valuable analysis on the data when invoked.